Skip to main content

 API

 Retros are also available via the REST API.
-See the Retros API reference for endpoints to retrieve a single run’s retro or list retros across all runs.
+See the list retros and retrieve retro API reference pages.

 Storage